Palme d'Or: History

 In 2017, the award was redesigned to celebrate the festival's 70th anniversary.
 The diamonds were provided by an ethical supplier certified by the Responsible Jewellery Council.

 The 2020 Cannes Film Festival was cancelled due to the ongoing COVID-19 pandemic.
-56 films were announced as official selections by the festival, but no awards were presented.
+56 films were announced as official selections by the festival, but no awards were presented for the first time since 1968.